Utimaco Atalla

 Utimaco Atalla, founded as Atalla Technovation and formerly known as Atalla Corporation or HP Atalla, is a security vendor, active in the market segments of data security and cryptography.
 Atalla provides government-grade end-to-end products in network security, and hardware security modules (HSMs) used in automated teller machines (ATMs) and Internet security.
 The company was founded by Egyptian engineer Mohamed M. Atalla in 1972.
-Atalla HSMs are the payment card industry's de facto standard, protecting 250 million card transactions daily (more than billion transactions annually) as of 2013, and securing the majority of the world's ATM transactions as of 2014.
+Atalla HSMs are part of the payment card industry, protecting 250 million card transactions daily as of 2013, and securing the majority of the world's ATM transactions as of 2014.